alcedok/capataz/README.md

 __capataz__ was inspired by the rise of connected transportation and the imminent deployment of self-driving vehicles.
 It is a proof-of-concept platform for users that need to monitor, explore and vizualize vast amounts of streaming data.
 Such users may be city officials, urban-planners, emergency and mass-transportation services, and upcoming automated services such as delivery and carpooling.
 Moreover __capataz__ was designed with the intention of being used by Data Scientist in order to incorporate predictive models for both real-time and batch streams of data.
 As it stands __capataz__ is able to process and filter a simulated real-time stream of data which includes geospatial location, distance traveled, number of passengers and time.
 Moreover, it is able to process and filter large batches of data while simultaneously training a predictive model.
 The processed data can then be queried, visualized and explored through a user-interface.

-As a proof-of-concept a Decision Tree Regressor was chosen in order to predict number of pick-ups for a given location and time.
+As a proof-of-concept a Decision Tree Regressor was chosen in order to predict the time-delta (in mins), given a start and goal location at a given hour of the day.
 This information would be valuable for ridesharing and carpooling services that need to optimize their fleet logistics.

 The data used for both real-time simulation and batch processing comes from NYC Taxi and Limousine Commission data, which encompasses multiple .csv's totaling 170 GBs.